department-of-veterans-affairs/va.gov-team/products/public-websites/home-page/home-page-redesign-initiative/initiative-brief.md

 </details>

 ### Summary of changes
- - A randomized, rotating set of Veteran portraits has been added to the top of the page
+ - A randomized, rotating set of Veteran portraits has been added to the top of the page (but will not appear in mobile experience)
  - Sign in/Sign up CTA has elevated visibility and top placement
  - Four top task boxes have been replaced with a data-driven list of links to 5 Veteran-facing pages where actions can be taken
  - A visible search option which mimics the site search is available, followed by a data-driven list of four other search tools not available through Search (such as Yellow Ribbon, Education benefits, Find a VA form, Facility Locator)